Table of Contents

 22. Solipsism

-The philosophical theory that only self-existence is known and all that exists
+Meaning: The philosophical theory that only self-existence is known and all that exists

-Sentence: Dressing for me has often been a mixture of safe and pleasurable solipsism, alongside a process of curating something interesting.
+Sentence: Dressing, for me, has often been a mixture of safe and pleasurable solipsism, alongside a process of curating something interesting.

 23. Travesty

-Distorting facts or imitation
+Meaning: Distorting facts or imitation

 Sentence: The trial was a travesty of justice.